nazmul-nhb/nhb-express/README.md

 ✨ **What you get:**

-- `pnpm run build` → builds your project
+- `npm/pnpm/yarn run build` → builds your project
-- `pnpm run commit` → guided commit with semantic messages
+- `npm/pnpm/yarn run commit` → guided commit with semantic messages
-- `pnpm run module` → scaffolds new modules
+- `npm/pnpm/yarn run module` → scaffolds new modules
-- `pnpm run fix` → auto‑fix lint issues
+- `npm/pnpm/yarn run fix` → auto‑fix lint issues
-- `pnpm run format` → formats with Prettier
+- `npm/pnpm/yarn run format` → formats with Prettier
 - and _more…_ configurable via `nhb.scripts.config.mjs`

 You can explore and extend `nhb-scripts` in your project as needed.